- Probate & Administration

 The responsibilities associated with probate and estate administration can be an overwhelming and daunting experience.
 There are certain procedures that must be followed, with terminology that is probably new to you.
 To assist you through the probate and administration process, Q&S’s expert probate and estate administration lawyers have compiled a glossary of commonly used terms.
 Access the glossary here.

 Quinn & Scattini Lawyers represent clients in deceased estate litigation (will disputes) on a “no win, no fee” basis in approved cases.
 Q&S can strongly respond to any estate challenges that you may face during the course of estate administration.

 Please visit our dedicated will/estate dispute and litigation webpage for further information.

 Q&S’s expert probate and administration lawyers are experts in all estate matters.
 Q&S’s expert lawyers will work closely with you to complete all the necessary steps to obtain Probate or Letters of Administration, provide professional support and guidance at a reading of a will, ensure you meet the legalities of deceased estate administration and provide high quality, professional trustee/executor services, all while you stay in control of costs with deferred payment options and fixed fees.

 You will be talking to a real expert, local to you.
 You will not be treated like a number, but as a real person, and a person going through a difficult and stressful experience.
 Get expert advice, not just what you want to hear, in a language you can understand, not legal jargon.

-Q&S’s expert probate and administration lawyers are available at any of Q&S’s seven office locations.
+Our expert probate and administration lawyers are available at any of our local offices.